 Drought (n) - a natural phenomenon when there is no rain and strong heat for a prolonged period of time.

 Fashion into (phr v) - to make something in a particular shape or way.
 I fashioned my life into a mixture of travelling and writing.

 Miserable (adj) - bitterly unhappy, discomforted.
-Commuting everyday through busy London traffic everyday would make anybody feel miserable.
+Commuting through busy London traffic every day would make anybody feel miserable.

 Face like thunder - to look or appear very angry.
-When we saw that the manager had a face like thunder we knew we were in trouble.
+When we saw that the manager had a face like thunder, we knew what was coming next.